 Kim wears several hats at CRH.
 She is a social worker who earned her masters degree at the Simmons School of Social Work in Boston, MA with a specialization in identity development and self esteem with children, adolescents, and adults.
 She also facilitated treatment groups in residential facilities and in schools.

 After years of clinical experience, Kim transitioned into the arena of management and organizational development.
 In the last four years, she has supported CRH in expanding and growing into its greater potential.
-In addition to her traditional clinical training, Kim is also trained in various forms of breath work, meditation, Trauma Sensitive Yoga (TSY), and is certified as a Kundalini Yoga Teacher (KYT).
+In addition to her traditional clinical training, Kim is also trained in various forms of breath work, meditation, somatic modalities, Trauma Sensitive Yoga (TSY), and is certified as a Kundalini Yoga Teacher (KYT).
 In addition to providing these therapeutic services to her clients at The Center for Relational Healing, Kim is also a member of the treatment team for CRH’s intensive outpatient program.
 Kim’s strong clinical background coupled with her business acumen makes her a great fit for her various roles at CRH.